geekcoderr/UPI-data-analysis/README.md

 ## Contributing
 Contributions to UPI Data Analysis are welcome!
 Here's how you can contribute:

-# Fork the repository.
+Fork the repository.
-# Create a new branch for your work.
+Create a new branch for your work.
+- ```bash
   git checkout -b feature/my-contribution

-# Make your changes and commit them.
+Make your changes and commit them.
-# Push your changes to your forked repository.
+Push your changes to your forked repository.
-# Create a pull request to the main repository.
+Create a pull request to the main repository.

 ## License